mappls-api/mappls-rest-apis/mappls-route-and-job-optimization-apis/readme.md

 <br>

 ## Asynchronous API Call
-At first input(vehicles & jobs) is given via `POST` Request which will provide a `requestID` which then needs to pass through a `GET` Request to get the status or the desired output of VRP.
+At first input(vehicles & jobs) is given via `POST` Request which will provide a `requestID` which then needs to pass through a `GET` Request to get the status or the desired output of Route Optimization.
 So in this asynchronous call you do not halt all other operations while waiting for the API call to return.

 The details of `POST` and `GET` request of the API are given in the separate documents.
 <br>